 Where can I return items?

-- You can return items at any member library: Boulder, Broomfield, Longmont, Louisville or Lafayette.
+- You can return items at any member library: Boulder, Broomfield, Lafayette, Longmont, Louisville or Loveland.

 Can I use my Lafayette library card at other libraries?